MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-ras.md

 ms.topic: article
 ms.assetid: 7607a9b7-c9a4-4c4d-8a62-2d4c422e2a1f
 manager: brianlic
-ms.author: jamesmci
+ms.author: pashort
-author: jamesmci
+author: shortpatti
+ms.date: 2/26/2018
 ---
 # Configure the Remote Access Server for Always On VPN

 >Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows 10

-The next step in the deployment process is installing and configuring the Remote Access server role on the VPN server.
-In Windows Server 2016, the Remote Access server role is a logical grouping of the following related network access technologies:
+The next stop in the Always On VPN deployment process is to install and configure the Remote Access server role on the VPN server.
+The Remote Access server role includes:

-- Remote Access Service (RAS)
+* Remote Access Service (RAS)
-- Routing
+* Local area network (LAN) Routing
-- Web Application Proxy
+* Web Application Proxy

-These technologies are the role services of the Remote Access server role so you can install one or more of these role services.
+RAS allows you to provide network connectivity to remote employees, site-to-site VPN to connect remote office locations over the Internet, and the RAS Gateway, which has multitenant and Border Gateway Protocol (BGP) capabilities for Enterprises and Cloud Service Providers (CSPs).

-When you install the **DirectAccess and VPN \(RAS\)** role service, you are deploying the Remote Access Service Gateway \(**RAS Gateway**\).
+When you install the Remote Access server role service, you are deploying the Remote Access Service Gateway \(**RAS Gateway**\).
 You can deploy RAS Gateway as a single tenant RAS Gateway virtual private network \(VPN\) server that provides many advanced features and enhanced functionality.

 >[!NOTE]
 >You can also deploy RAS Gateway as a Multitenant VPN server for use with Software Defined Networking \(SDN\), or as a DirectAccess server.
 For more information, see [RAS Gateway](https://docs.microsoft.com/windows-server/remote/remote-access/ras-gateway/ras-gateway), [Software Defined Networking (SDN)](https://docs.microsoft.com/windows-server/networking/sdn/software-defined-networking), and [DirectAccess](https://docs.microsoft.com/windows-server/remote/remote-access/directaccess/directaccess).

+## Prerequisites
+Membership in **Administrators**, or equivalent, is the minimum required to perform these procedures.

 ## STEP 1: Install Remote Access as a RAS Gateway VPN Server

 Install the Remote Access role as a single tenant RAS Gateway VPN server.<!-- why is this installation for single tenant?  after reading this, and if I want multi tenant, then Always On VPN is not the solution I'm looking for.
 Can you install RRAS Gateway VPN Server on a multitentant vpn server? --> For more information, see [Remote Access](https://docs.microsoft.com/windows-server/remote/remote-access/remote-access).

->![IMPORTANT]
->Membership in **Administrators**, or equivalent, is the minimum required to perform these procedures.

-### Use Windows PowerShell to install Remote Access
+### Use Windows PowerShell

 1. Run Windows PowerShell as Administrator.
 2. Type the following command:<br><br>`Install-WindowsFeature DirectAccess-VPN -IncludeManagementTools`